Infineon/mtb-example-btsdk-cyw208xx-data-logger/README.md

 - Unit ID: The slave responds with its unit ID.
 - Temperature: The slave responds with a temperature reading obtained by acquiring ADC samples.

 The slave reads from SPI Rx buffers only, when its Tx buffers are empty.
-If the slave is unable to empty the Tx buffers after several retries, the SPI interface is reset.
-A flowchart illustrating the operation of the slave is shown in [Figure 11](#figure-11-flowchart-showing-slave-operation).
+If the slave is unable to empty the Tx buffers after several attempts, the SPI interface is reset.
+A flowchart illustrating the operation of the slave is shown in [Figure 11](#figure-11-flowchart-showing-the-slave-operation).

    **Figure 11.
-Flowchart showing slave operation**
+Flowchart showing the slave operation**

    ![](./images/figure11.png)